-Volcano Alert Bulletins (VABs) are New Zealand's official source of volcano status information including the current Volcanic Alert Level (VAL).
+Volcano Activity Bulletins (VABs) are New Zealand's official source of volcano status information including the current Volcanic Alert Level (VAL).

 They are issued on an as needed basis summarising the volcano status and recent events.

 They can indicate if activity is increasing, decreasing, or in a steady state.
 They may contain forecasts, highlight developing, or expected problems.